Principal Investigator and Group Leader

 After his PhD graduation in November 2013, Dr. Federico Iovino immediately started his postdoc in December 2013 at the Karolinska Institutet in the laboratory of Prof. Birgitta Henriques-Normark where he continued my studies on pneumococcal meningitis.
 His postdoc studies have been published in leading international journals like The Journal of Clinical Investigation, The Journal of Experimental Medicine, The Journal of Infectious Diseases and Trends in Microbiology.

 Dr. Federico Iovino was awarded in November 2018 with the 4-year funding for Assistant Professor position by the Karolinska Institutet Board of Research.
-Federico has started his own research team within the Unit of Prof. Birgitta Henriques-Normark until December 2020; Federico is one of the 2020 awardee of Starting Grant in Medicine and Health from the Swedish Research Council (Vetenskapsrådet), and in January 2021 he started his own lab at the Department of Neuroscience at Karolinska Institutet, his group conducts research focused on studying how bacterial pathogens after translocation across the blood-brain barrier interact with microglia, the primary immune sentinels of the brain, and neurons, since neuronal damage is linked to many neurological disorders caused by bacterial meningitis.
+Federico has started his own research team within the Unit of Prof. Birgitta Henriques-Normark until December 2020; Federico is one of the 2020 awardee of Starting Grant in Medicine and Health from the Swedish Research Council (Vetenskapsrådet), and in January 2021 he started his own laboratory of neuro-infections and neuro-inflammation at the Department of Neuroscience at Karolinska Institutet. the Iovino´s group investigates host-pathogen interaction during bacterial meningitis pathogenesis.

 The Iovino Lab